 11. Django Reinhardt, Djangology 49

-Back in the early 1990s, I read a bio on Andy Summers from The Police in which he said hearing Django Reinhardt as a kid had inspired him to learn gypsy jazz guitar.
+In the early 1990s, I read a bio on Andy Summers from The Police in which he said hearing Django Reinhardt as a kid had inspired him to learn gypsy jazz guitar.
 And by doing so, it had improved his guitar playing.
 I had never heard of Django Reinhardt, but I wanted to be a better guitar player, so I bought my first Reinhardt record, Djangology 49.
 It's a collection of gypsy jazz tunes, many of which have become standards, with Django's fingers flying on the guitar and Stéphane Grappelli on violin.

 My fingers don't fly over the guitar like Django's, but I still buy his albums today!